xhh6fb/ds4320-project-1/README.md

 ### Rationale for Refinement

-I refined the general problem of predicting sports game outcomes into predicting NFL regular-season home-team wins because the original problem was too broad to support a clear relational dataset and a focused predictive pipeline.
-“Sports games” could refer to many different leagues and sports with different rules, schedules, scoring systems, and useful statistics, which would make it difficult to define consistent variables, build a coherent relational model, and explain what exactly the model is predicting.
+I refined the general problem of predicting sports game outcomes into predicting NFL regular-season home-team wins because the original problem was too broad to support a clear dataset, a coherent relational structure, and a realistic prediction target.
+“Sports games” could refer to many different leagues and sports, each with different rules, schedules, scoring systems, and useful predictors.
+That would make it difficult to define consistent variables, construct meaningful linked tables, and explain what the model is trying to predict.

-By narrowing the project topic simply to NFL regular-season games, the problem becomes much more realistic and better structured for analysis.
-The NFL has a standardized season format, a manageable number of teams, clearly recorded game outcomes, and lots of historical data that can be used to construct pregame features.
-Limiting the project to pregame prediction also keeps the project meaningful, since the goal is to estimate the likely outcome before it begins and not to explain a result in hindsight after the game is over.
-This refinement makes the project more rigorous, more reproducible, and better aligned with the kind of forecasting problem that teams, analysts, and fans actually care about.
+By narrowing the project to NFL regular-season games, the problem becomes much more focused and manageable.
+The NFL has a standardized season format, clearly recorded game outcomes, a fixed set of teams, and public schedule-level data that can be transformed into pregame features.
+Limiting the task to pregame prediction also makes the project more realistic because the goal is to estimate the likely outcome before kickoff rather than describe what already happened after the game ended.

 ### Motivation

 I chose this project because football is one of the subjects I care most about, and I want to build toward a future career in the NFL.
 More specifically, I hope to work toward becoming a coach in the league, and ideally even the first female head coach in the NFL.
 Because of that, this project is not just an academic exercise for me.
 It connects directly to something I genuinely care about and want to understand at a deeper level.

 This project also matters to me because football is often discussed emotionally and based on intuition, but successful teams increasingly use analytics to support preparation, game planning, player evaluation, and decision-making.
 I want to understand that side of the sport better.
-Building a project around NFL game prediction would help me learn which factors actually matter when evaluating teams before a game, how to think critically about performance rather than relying only on record or reputation, and how data can support strategic football thinking.
-It would also help me practice turning a personal interest of mine into a structured data science problem with a reproducible solution.
+Building a project around NFL game prediction helps me learn which factors actually matter when evaluating teams before a game, how to think critically about performance rather than relying only on record or reputation, and how data can support strategic football thinking.

 ### Press Release